 A guinea pig’s normal body temperature is between 102° and 104° F (39 – 40°C).
 Guinea pigs can’t sweat (other than on their feet).

 Other than sweating, though, they regulate their body temperature the same way people regulate theirs.
 When they get cold, their blood vessels constrict, and blood gets diverted to the torso to keep the vital organs warm.
 When they overheat, blood vessels dilate so heat can be transferred out of the body and into the environment through convection and radiation.

 If a guinea pig gets hot, he will try to find a cool place or a place with shade to cool down.
-If he can’t cool himself down, he can develop heat stroke and die very quickly.
+Being unable to cool himself down, can lead to heat stroke (more on this here) and an early death.
 If a guinea pig is in an ambient temperature as low as 86°F, he can develop heat stroke in as little as 15 minutes.

 Effect of Sunlight on Guinea Pigs

 Being in direct sunlight can potentially cause a guinea pig to overheat, even when the ambient temperature isn’t very hot.
 Wild guinea pigs are crepuscular, meaning they’re most active at dawn and dusk.
 So, guinea pigs do not naturally venture out and stand in the sun in the middle of the day when the sun is beating down.